 - In a saucepan on medium-high heat add water, sugar, the cinnamon stick.
 Boil for 5 minutes and remove from heat.
 Let it cool for about 10 minutes and add the honey.
 Whisk until it dissolves and remove the cinnamon stick.

 - Dip the cookies into the hot syrup with a slotted spoon for 5-10 minutes.
 The time depends on how sweet and soft you want them.
-Test the first one and adjust accordingly for the rest of them.
-Then dip them in batches to save time, rotate them and remove them.
+Test the first one and adjust the time accordingly for the rest of them.
+Then dip them in batches to save time, rotate them, and remove them.

 - Place them on a large platter and immediately sprinkle chopped walnuts.
 Alternatively, place them in a well-sealed food container and keep them out of the fridge for a month.